 Joshua Heinberg, founder of Down East Connect, met Timothy Will through 2008 Purpose Prize-winner Jock Brandis, of the Full Belly Project.
 When Heinberg first heard about what Will was doing on the other side of the state, he knew it could be replicated here in southeastern North Carolina.
 Heinberg then paired up with Columbus County Cooperative Extension Agent Howard Wallace.
 Together, Heinberg and Wallace worked with the Economic Developent Commission of Columbus County and with funding from the Brunswick Electric Membership Corporation, Golden L.E.A.F.
 Foundation and RAFI-USA (Rural Advancement Foundation International) Down East Connect was able to start fufilling it's mission.
 In March, Down East Connect was officially in business.
-Martha Campagna, a recent graduate of Antioch University New England with a M.S. in Environmental Education, was hired in May to take on the position of Project Manager.
+Martha Campagna, a recent graduate of Antioch University New England with a M.S. in Environmental Education, was hired in May to develop the position of Project Manager.
 In September of 2011, the Town of Tabor City awarded Down East Connect with significant funding to help purchase a van and keep the project moving.
-Keep a look out for the upcoming Down East Connect Delivery Van around town!
+Keep a look out for the Down East Connect Delivery Van around town!

 Where we work...